jeff-t-d/JHU-PA2-makeCacheMatrix-cacheSolve/readme.md

 ### Repository contents:

 makeCacheMatrix.R : makeCacheMatrix(x) - Creates a matrix and can cache its inverse.
-The type of object it creates/caches can be easily modified.
+The type of object it creates & caches can be easily modified.

-cacheSolve.R : cacheSolve(x, ...) - Computes the inverse of the matrix returned by makeCacheMatrix().
-If the inverse has already been calculated, and the matrix has not changed, it retrieves the inverse from the cache.
+cacheSolve.R : cacheSolve(x, ...) - Computes the inverse of the object returned by makeCacheMatrix() (in this case, a matrix).
+If the inverse has already been calculated, and the object has not changed, it retrieves the inverse from the cache.
 The initial computation and cache retrieval can be easily modified.